 In all the CRC I work, half of all progeny were finished on grain and half on grass.
 There were common sires for both programs, and slaughter at three weights.
-This has allowed the comparison of EBVs for straight and crossbreeding, grain or grass finishing and Northern and Southern environments (paper 6d).
+This has allowed the comparison of EBVs for straight and crossbreeding, grain or grass finishing and Northern and Southern environments.
 This data is also gradually being used to assist in the generation of Multibreed EBVs, and possibly a common EBV base for breeds which desire this.

 CRC II does not have a genetics program of this type.
 There are, however, major field studies on marker assisted selection for carcase traits, and other genetics work with 3000 Brahman and Composite cows in Northern Pastoral Co herds.
 This is also investigating the effect of selection on carcase traits, on fertility.
-CRC II also has major demonstration herds in southern NSW, Victoria and Western Australia testing genetic and nutritional pathways to various markets.
-All sires in these projects are well linked to BREEDPLAN, and provide valuable extra data as the research progresses.
+CRC II also a major demonstration herd in the Riverina testing genetic and nutritional pathways to various markets.All sires in these projects are well linked to BREEDPLAN, and provide valuable extra data as the research progresses.